Audubon Photography Awards Frequently Asked Questions

 How do I know what division to enter?

-Can I enter more than one division?
+Can I enter more than one prize with the same photo?

 What is the Plants for Birds division, and why is it only open to the United States and Canada?

-Audubon’s Plants for Birds program promotes the use of native plants, which are better for our native birds and provide so much beyond perching or roosting sites.
+Audubon’s Plants for Birds program promotes the use of native plants, which are better for our native birds and provide many essential resources beyond perching or roosting sites.
 In the Audubon Photo Awards Plants for Birds category, we are especially looking for photos that tell a story of birds interacting with native plants—even in unusual ways, as shown by past winners in this category.
 The Plants for Birds program provides resources for identifying and finding plants native to zip codes in the United States, and because Canada and the United States share many of the same species of native plants and birds, Audubon has the in-house expertise to verify those in photographs taken in both countries.
 Unfortunately we don’t have the bandwidth to expand this important vetting step in the judging process to more countries at this time.

 What are the judges looking for in a photo?